-'We're going big': Trump seeks economic stimulus as U.S. battles coronavirus
+'We're going big': Trump seeks $1 trillion economic stimulus as U.S. battles coronavirus

-WASHINGTON (Reuters) - The Trump administration on Tuesday pursued a $850 billion stimulus package to buttress an economy hit by coronavirus fears and mulled sending Americans $1,000 checks within two weeks, while New York considered directing residents of the most populous U.S. city to stay at home.
+WASHINGTON/NEW YORK (Reuters) - The Trump administration on Tuesday pursued a $1 trillion stimulus package to buttress an economy hit by coronavirus fears that could deliver $1,000 checks to Americans within two weeks, while New York said it might order residents of the most populous U.S. city to stay at home.

-New York Mayor Bill de Blasio said he planned to decide within two days whether to order residents to “shelter in place” to fight the spread of the virus.
-The move would largely confine people to their homes in the city of roughly 8.5 million people but probably let them make necessary trips to the grocery or pharmacy.
+New York Mayor Bill de Blasio said he would decide within two days whether to order residents to “shelter in place” to fight the spread of the virus.
+The move would largely confine people to their homes in the city of roughly 8.5 million but probably let them make necessary trips to the grocery or pharmacy.

 “It’s a very, very difficult decision,” de Blasio said.
 “We’ve never been here before.
 I have never heard of anything like this in the history of New York City.”

+Illinois Governor J.B.
+Pritzker announced that state’s first coronavirus death and said 22 other people had been infected at a nursing home in suburban Chicago.
+In New Jersey, Governor Phil Murphy closed amusement parks and indoor shopping malls as a record number of unemployment applications crashed state computer systems.

+In Minnesota, the Mall of America, the nation’s largest enclosed shopping center, said it would close through the end of the month.
+Sheriff’s deputies in Los Angeles were ordered to write more tickets and make fewer arrests, to keep jail crowding to a minimum.

-Vice President Mike Pence, at a news conference with President Donald Trump, said the White House may have the U.S. military establish field hospitals in virus hot zones if requested by state governors, or use the Army Corp of Engineers to add capacity to existing hospitals.
+Vice President Mike Pence said the White House may have the U.S. military establish field hospitals in virus hot zones if requested by state governors, or use the Army Corps of Engineers to add capacity to existing hospitals.

-That follows a call by New York Governor Andrew Cuomo for such steps on Monday.

-New York, Washington state and California have the most confirmed cases.
-In one of the most restrictive policies already in place, officials in six San Francisco Bay Area counties ordered residents to stay home beginning on Tuesday for all but the most crucial outings until April 7.
-The order applies to some 6.7 million people.
+New York, Washington state and California have the most confirmed cases of the highly contagious respiratory illness.

+In one of the most restrictive policies already in place, officials ordered residents of the San Francisco Bay area, some 6.7 million people, to stay home beginning for all but the most crucial outings until April 7.

-Sounding optimistic, Trump predicted the hard-hit U.S. economy would “come roaring back” when the coronavirus spread slows and that progress is being made against the pathogen.
+President Donald Trump said progress is being made against the fast-spreading pathogen and predicted the U.S. economy would “come roaring back” when it slows.

-“It’s going to pop,” Trump, who is seeking re-election on Nov.
-3, said of the economy.
+“It’s going to pop,” said Trump, who is seeking re-election on Nov.
+3.

+The Republican president’s tone on the coronavirus pandemic has changed sharply in the last few days.
+After initially playing down the threat and focusing on the stock market, his administration has begun pushing for urgent action to stem the disease’s economic and human toll.

-His administration was seeking $850 billion for a stimulus package, according to a U.S. government official who spoke on condition of anonymity.
-The package would include $50 billion for airlines - hard hit by the pandemic - and $250 billion for small business loans.
+His administration sought more than $1 trillion for a stimulus package, which would include $50 billion for hard-hit airlines facing bankruptcy and $250 billion for small business loans.

 “We’re going big,” Trump said, describing the health crisis as a war against an “invisible enemy.”

-U.S. Treasury Secretary Steven Mnuchin said the current crisis has been even worse for the airline industry than the aftermath of the Sept.
-11, 2001, attacks.
-The airlines on Tuesday asked for urgent tax relief to avoid multiple bankruptcies.

-Trump, surrounded by top advisers on the coronavirus crisis at the White House briefing room, said his administration was considering a plan to send checks to individual Americans of $1,000 to help them weather the crisis, though he indicated details needed to be worked out.
+Trump, surrounded by top advisers at the White House briefing room, said his administration was considering a plan to send checks to individual Americans of $1,000 to help them weather the crisis, though he indicated details needed to be worked out.

-Mnuchin said checks could be sent within the next two weeks, noting that many companies have shut down, including bars and restaurants.
+High earners might not qualify for payments, which could be sent within the next two weeks, Treasury Secretary Steven Mnuchin said.

-“Americans need cash now,” Mnuchin said, adding that there would be some sort of an income restriction.
-“I think it’s clear.
-We don’t need to send people who make a million dollars a year checks.”

-Mnuchin said he would meet with lawmakers to discuss the stimulus plan on Tuesday and that he was expecting bipartisan support.
+Senate Republican Leader Mitch McConnell said his chamber would this week pass a multibillion-dollar emergency spending bill cleared by the House of Representatives on Saturday, despite concerns from some Republicans.

+He said he told them to “gag and vote for it anyway.”

+McConnell said the Senate would not leave town until it passes a follow-up package.

-The Senate later in the day was prepared to take up a multibillion-dollar emergency spending bill passed by the House of Representatives on Saturday that would require paid sick leave for workers, expand unemployment compensation and provide nearly $1 billion in additional money to help feed children, homebound senior citizens and others during the outbreak.
+The House bill would require paid sick leave for workers, expand unemployment compensation and provide nearly $1 billion in additional money to help feed children, homebound senior citizens and others during the outbreak.

+The Senate would then turn to a follow-on aid package, he said.

 U.S. stocks jumped on Tuesday, a day after their steepest declines since the 1987 crash, as the Federal Reserve took further steps to boost liquidity as the coronavirus pandemic grips the global economy and markets.

-The benchmark S&P 500 .SPX was up nearly 6 percent in afternoon trading after the central bank relaunched a financial crisis-era purchase of short-term corporate debt.
+The benchmark S&P 500 .SPX closed up 6% after the central bank relaunched a financial crisis-era purchase of short-term corporate debt.
 Mnuchin said it may get to a point where shortening market trading hours would be needed, but that the intention is to keep markets open.

-Trump urged Americans not to travel and said travel restrictions within the United States are being considered.
+Trump said travel restrictions within the United States are being considered.

 “You can do a national lockdown.
 Hopefully, we’re not going to need that,” Trump said.
 “It’s a very big step.”

-Trump also asked Americans not to hoard supplies and to “buy less” when they go to stores.
+He asked Americans to avoid traveling and urged them to “buy less” when they go to stores after nationwide reports of anxious shoppers emptying grocery store shelves.

 “We’re asking our older generation to stay in their homes. ...
 We’re asking the younger generation to stop going out,” said Trump coronavirus adviser Deborah Birx.